KediDili/VanillaPlusProfessions/features.md

 ### Alchemic Reversal
 Higher tier metal bars can be converted into lower ones.
+The talent will add two crafting recipes, similar to the Transmute bars added by Mining skill.
+You will be able to have 5 gold bars for 2 iridium bars and 5 iron bars for 2 gold bars.

 ### Room And Pillar
 All ore nodes can spawn in the quarry mine.